 New York Yankees Injuries

-Maybin (calf) is expected to return in about two weeks, Lindsey Adler of The Athletic reports.
+Encarnacion (oblique) is expected to return when the Yankees go on the road next week, Lindsey Adler of The Athletic reports.

-Stanton (knee) has yet to resume baseball activities, Bryan Hoch of MLB.com reports.
+Andujar (shoulder) will resume throwing Monday, Bryan Hoch of MLB.com reports.

 Barrett (elbow) was transferred to the 60-day injured list Saturday, Brendan Kuty of The Newark Star-Ledger reports.

 Deglan has missed the entire season thus far with an undisclosed injury.